 At around 23,000 sq/m, the Centre will be a large building.
 The academic space available will be broadly similar to the space we currently occupy, only more fit for purpose and of far higher quality.
 The library space footprint will also be very similar to the current footprint.
 We will create an inviting, landscaped space around the building, open to all members of our university and city community.

-For more information, please see the Stephen A. Schwarzman Centre for the Humanities website, or the links for University members below.
+For more information, please see the Stephen A. Schwarzman Centre for the Humanities website.